DTHeaney/ElkStack/README.md

 - Run the playbook, and navigate to Public Elk Stack Server/Kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?
+- filebeat-playbook.yml is the actual playbook file using the command: ansible-playbook filebeat-playbook.yml which is copied to the path /etc/ansible/roles
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+- The 'hosts' file is where we makes chnages to ansible on which servers to run, and even specify elkstack
 - _Which URL do you navigate to in order to check that the ELK server is running?
 - http://40.118.185.150:5601/app/kibana#/home